MihaCh13/PaySafe--Hackathon/replit.md

 The frontend features a modern, Revolut-inspired interface, built with `shadcn/ui` (Radix UI, Tailwind CSS).
 Key design elements include a fixed top navigation, a fully responsive collapsible left sidebar, a modern color palette with violet/indigo gradients and pastel accents, card-based layouts, Framer Motion for animations, and a gradient balance card with quick action buttons. `DashboardLayout` is used for authenticated users and `AuthLayout` for unauthenticated users.

 **Branding:**
-*   **Logo:** Custom student wallet logo with gradient design (purple to cyan) stored at `public/assets/logo.png`.
-The logo features a wallet with graduation cap, money symbols, and keyhole, perfectly representing the student financial platform.
-The logo appears across all pages including TopNav (dashboard), Login, and Register pages with consistent sizing and proper aspect ratio preservation using `object-contain`.
+*   **Logo:** Modern gradient text logo for "UniPay" stored at `public/assets/logo.png`.
+The logo features clean typography with a smooth purple-to-blue gradient that matches the platform's design system (from lavender hsl(258 70% 78%) to pastel blue hsl(210 75% 82%)).
+The final "Y" character has enhanced contrast for better visibility.
+The logo appears across all pages including TopNav (dashboard), Login, and Register pages with consistent sizing and proper aspect ratio preservation using `object-contain`. **Last updated:** November 14, 2025.

 **Key UI/UX Features:**
 *   **Responsive Collapsible Sidebar:** Universally available, responsive widths, touch-friendly controls, smooth Framer Motion animations, persistent state via Zustand, and full accessibility.